-This delicious Crockpot (or Stovetop) Anasazi Bean and Cabbage Soup is gluten-free and low-glycemic, and South Beach Diet friendly, and the soup freezes well.
+This delicious Crockpot (or Stovetop) Anasazi Bean and Cabbage Soup is gluten-free, low-glycemic, and South Beach Diet friendly, and the soup freezes well.
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 This Crockpot (or Stovetop) Anasazi Bean and Cabbage Soup is one of my favorite ways to cook these delicious dried beans.
 Unfortunately they lose much of the delightful speckled look when they’re cooked, but they still taste great.
 If you don’t have Anasazi beans, no worries, just make the soup with any kind of dried bean.

 (Crockpot or Stovetop Anasazi Bean and Cabbage Soup was updated December 2010)

 I cook this soup in a crock pot, but if you’re not a crock pot fan, I’ve also got instructions for cooking them on top of the stove.
 In Utah I can find Anasazi beans at Whole Foods, or you can order them from Rancho Gordo Beans

 .
 You can also make this with pinto beans if you can’t locate the Anasazi beans.